SwedbankPay/developer.swedbankpay.com/payments/index.md

 With the Hosted View you can initiate the payment process directly in an iframe on your site.
-A hostUrl needs to be defined in the first POST request in order to enable the hosted view operation.
+A hostUrl needs to be defined in the first POST request in order to enable the Seamless View operation.
 See details of the request [here][card-payments-purchase].